Network: The CW

 It’s not the same as being alive again, but at least she can find purpose in her undead existence by helping Clive solve the murders of those who are indeed fully dead.

 What do you think?
 Do you like the iZombie TV show?
-Do you think it should be ending or renewed for a sixth season?
+Do you think it should have ended or been renewed for a sixth season?